MurphyPone/murphypone.github.io/src/content/voyager.md

 E_m \equiv x_m + \sum_{k=1}^{k_m(p^n-1)/(p-1)-n} a_{mk} / Y_k \equiv 0 (\mod p)
 $$

-In decoding, the $E$'s are recalculated with the recieved symbols, and their ensemble forms a number on the base $p$ which determines unequivocally the transmitted symbol and its correction.
+In decoding, the $E$'s are recalculated with the received symbols, and their ensemble forms a number on the base $p$ which determines unequivocally the transmitted symbol and its correction.

 This approach can be generalized from $n \rightarrow n+1$ via a matrix of $n$ rows and $p^n-1/p-1$ columns formed with the coefficients of the $X$'s and $Y$'s in the expression above related $p$ times horizontally, while an $n+1$st row added –consisting of $p^n-1/p-1$ zeroes, followed by as many ones up to $p-1$; an added column of $n$ zeroes with a one for the lowest term completes the matrix for $n+1$.[^3]

-The coding scheme below for 23 binary symbols and a max of 3 transmission errors yields a power saving of $1 \frac{1}{2}$ db for vanishing probabilities of errors, and approaches 3 db for increasing $n$'s of blocks of $2^n-1$ binary blocks, and decreasing probailities of error, but loss is always encountered for $n=3$.
+The coding scheme below for 23 binary symbols and a max of 3 transmission errors yields a power saving of $1 \frac{1}{2}$ db for vanishing probabilities of errors, and approaches 3 db for increasing $n$'s of blocks of $2^n-1$ binary blocks, and decreasing probabilities of error, but loss is always encountered for $n=3$.

 $$